Stolen Valor Hour

 Violations can result in penalties such as fines, imprisonment, or both, depending on the specifics of the offense.
 Key to any successful prosecution is proving intent to obtain a tangible benefit.
 This is because the Supreme Court of the United States ruled in 2012 that false statements, by themselves, are not categorically excluded from First Amendment protection, and that the government cannot make lying a crime just because it is offensive or dishonest, unless the lie causes real, legally cognizable harm.

 After class I drove to Lowe’s to pick up some hardware for a storm screen that I’m building at my house.
-I noticed in the parking lot that Lowe’s has premium parking spaces reserved for veterans.
-I’m not a veteran and of course I asked myself: could I be prosecuted under Penal Code section 532b if I parked in one of those spots?
+I noticed in the parking lot that Lowe’s has special parking spaces reserved for veterans.
+I’m not a veteran so I asked myself: could I be prosecuted under Penal Code section 532b if I parked in one of these spots?
 What is the tangible benefit?
-A convenient parking spot?
-I’m not sure because the “tangible benefit” under 532b(k)(2) means financial remuneration, an effect on the outcome of a criminal or civil court proceeding, or any benefit relating to service in the military that is provided by a federal, state, or local governmental entity.
+Convenience, maybe?
+Well, “tangible benefit” under 532b(k)(2) is defined as financial remuneration, an effect on the outcome of a criminal or civil court proceeding, or any benefit relating to service in the military that is provided by a federal, state, or local governmental entity.
 Lowe’s reserved parking isn’t any of those things, right?
 Tricky tricky.
+The story ends with my NOT parking in one of those spots because I’m not a jerk.
+The storm screens look great by the way.

 Next